Last Updated on 22/05/2023 by mwillerich

 Hastings has been on my mind for a while.
 If like me, you are looking for a nice post-lockdown getaway, look no further than Hastings.
-The historic and quintessential British seaside resort town is perfect for a staycation.
+The historic and quintessential British seaside resort town is perfect for a staycation since there are many things to do in Hastings.
 Even though the weather might be on the colder side right now, it is still good for a long walk on the beach.

 Let’s explore the best things to do in Hastings: